sandyjtech/my-sous-chef/README.md

 * See the randomly generated recipe with recipe name, ingredient list, instructions, and image.

-* If I dont like the recipe shown I can click on "Another Recipe" button to generate a different recipe.
+* If I don't like the recipe shown, I can click on "Another Recipe" button to generate a different recipe.

 * Leave a review of the recipe.